code-in-time/javascript-random-number/README.md

-# javascript-random-number
+# This is little javascript to make 7 unique random numbers

-This is little javascript to make a random number
+My goal was to only write this using es5 javascript, Math.random() and a for loop